VaclavDedik/jboss-seam/examples/readme.txt

 hibernate/            The Seam Booking demo ported to Hibernate3

-icefaces/             The Seam Booking demo with ICEfaces, instead of Ajax4JSF
+icefaces/             The Seam Booking demo with ICEfaces, instead of
+                      Ajax4JSF

+glassfish/            The Seam Booking demo ported to the Java EE 5
+                      reference implementation

 dvdstore/             The Seam DVD Store demo demonstrating jBPM
                       support in Seam